If you’re feeling the urge to do some good, you’re not alone. October through December has

 Donating your hair is a great way to support children and adults who have lost theirs due to cancer.
 Check out A Child’s Voice Foundation, Locks of Love or similar organizations in your area.

 Spending time in the hospital is tough on everyone — especially children.
-Put a smile on their face by delivering small gifts!
+Bring some cheer by delivering small gifts!
 Be sure to check the hospital’s wish list and delivery protocols first.

 Double the good feels!
 You’ll help an animal in need and honor a friend.
 You can get started with Best Friends Animal Society.